preciofishbone/OmniaDocsG2/blocks/organization-tree/index.rst

 Organization tree block
 ===========================

-You can use it to show an organization tree based on information in Azure AD about who reports to who.
+You can use it to show an organization tree based on information in Entra ID about who reports to who.

 You use the following settings: